paulshorey/ps-nyc/docs/CLI/Nice-Editor.md

 # EDITOR=ne
 A "nice" editor.
-By far the most intuitive CLI editor to use, supports some basic features and bindings. `Ctr S` to save. `Ctr Q` to quit. `Esc Esc` for dropdown UI, right in the terminal.
+By far the most intuitive CLI editor to use, supports some basic features and bindings. `Ctr S` to save. `Ctr Q` to quit. `Esc Esc` for an actual dropdown UI, right in the terminal.
+It's magic!

 #### Make Default:
 ```
 echo "export EDITOR=ne" >> ~/.zprofile
-echo "[core]\n        editor = ne" >> ~/.gitconfig
+echo "[core]\n\teditor = ne" >> ~/.gitconfig
 ```

 #### Documentation: